International Finance Corporation

 Post in 2017

-Britam Holdings Plc is a diversified financial services group based in Nairobi, Kenya, with operations extending across Eastern and Southern Africa, including countries like Uganda, Tanzania, Rwanda, South Sudan, Malawi, and Mozambique.
-The company is structured into five main segments: Long Term Insurance, Short Term Insurance, Asset Management, Property, and Corporate and Other.
-Britam provides a comprehensive array of financial products, including life, health, and general insurance, as well as pension plans, unit-linked products, and investment planning services.
-It also engages in property development, offering services related to the purchase, sale, and rental of real estate.
-Additionally, Britam manages discretionary and segregated investment portfolios and unit trust funds, serving both individual and corporate clients through various distribution channels.
-Founded in 1920, Britam remains a key player in the financial landscape of the region.
+Britam Holdings Plc is a diversified financial services company headquartered in Nairobi, Kenya, with operations extending across Eastern and Southern Africa.
+The company engages in various sectors, including insurance, investment management, private equity, and property development.
+It is organized into five primary segments: Long Term Insurance, Short Term Insurance, Asset Management, Property, and Corporate and Other.
+Britam offers a comprehensive range of insurance products, including life, health, and general insurance, as well as pension plans and critical illness coverage.
+Additionally, the company provides investment management services, including discretionary portfolio management and wealth management, alongside unit trust funds.
+In the property segment, Britam is involved in the acquisition, development, and rental of real estate.
+The company serves both individual and corporate clients through a network of brokers, agencies, and direct marketing initiatives.
+Founded in 1920, Britam Holdings continues to play a significant role in the financial services landscape in the region.

 Mobisol GmbH is a Berlin-based company that specializes in the development and installation of solar home systems, aimed at providing clean and affordable electricity to low-income customers without access to conventional power sources.
 Founded in 2010, Mobisol offers modular solar energy solutions that power LED lights, radios, mobile phones, and various household appliances, along with productive use devices.
 The company combines solar technology with an innovative repayment scheme facilitated through mobile banking, making it accessible for its target market.
 With additional offices in Tanzania, Rwanda, and Kenya, Mobisol focuses on delivering a sustainable alternative to fossil fuels, enhancing energy access and promoting environmental sustainability in developing nations.
 As of October 31, 2019, Mobisol operates as a subsidiary of ENGIE SA.